uf-mil/mil/Thrusters.md

 We have 8 VideoRay M5 Thrusters on Subjugator 8.
 These are the primary mode of actuation for vehicle motion, other than throwing.

 # Thrust Allocation
-We use a simple sequential least squares solver, provided by Numpy, to compute a solution.
+We use a simple sequential least squares solver, provided by Scipy, to compute a solution.
 We will eventually move to a faster QP solver.

 ## Terms